dantleech/blog/content/posts/2026/05-20-day-22/index.md

 Ugly thoughts in my head: "oh wow look how far I'll ride today, aren't I good" - that peculiar satisfaction of making a larger than normal effort.

+My legs were burning even as I was descending - there was about 200m of remaining ascent - I wasn't out of the woods yet.
+Since the col de Lauteret I made a point of eating the my sugary, chewy, sweets at regular intervals even when I was sick of them.

 ![Camera/IMG_20260520_185339_137.jpg](202605191841-approachgren.jpg)
 _Down down down_